nextcloud/documentation/HOWTO.rst

     *Hardening ownCloud for Secure Deployment*

 **Check your spelling**
   Always.
 No exceptions, no excuses.
-It's 2012 - everything has a built-in spell checker.
+Everything has a built-in spell checker these days.

   **Check for stray and trailing spaces**
-  A git diff will reveal them, as will most editors, if set up correctly.
+  A ``git diff`` will reveal them, as will most editors, if set up correctly.
 This page describes how to `set up vim to spot unwanted spaces`_.

 **Find a human reviewer**